tldraw/tldraw/README.md

 For this reason, many sessions begin by taking a snapshot of the current draft.

 > Because the draft is a JavaScript Proxy, you must deep clone any parts of the draft that you want to include in a snapshot.
 (Direct references will fail as the underlying Proxy will have expired.)
 While the memory size of a snapshot is not usually a concern, this deep-cloning process is thread-blocking, so try to snapshot only the parts of the `data` draft that you need.

+### PWA Support
+Tldraw can be installed as PWA via browsers on mobile and desktop.